maxatome/go-testdeep/README.md

   if t.CmpNoError(err) {
     t := t.RootName("RECORD") // Use RECORD instead of DATA in failure reports

+    // If you know the exact value of all fields of newly created record t.CmpDeeply(record,
+      &Record{
+        Id:        245,
+        Name:      "Bob",
+        Age:       23,
+        CreatedAt: time.Date(2018, time.May, 1, 11, 12, 13, 0, time.UTC),
+      },
+      "Fixed value for each field of newly created record")

+    // Anyway, it is better to be able to test all fields in a generic way!
     // Using Struct method
     t.Struct(record,
       Record{